Germanic kingship: Alleged characteristics

 The office was received hereditarily, but a new king required the consent of the people before assuming the throne.
 All sons of the king had the right to claim the throne, which often led to co-rulership (diarchy) where two brothers were elected kings at the same time.
 This evolved into the territories being considered the hereditary property of the kings, patrimonies, a system which fueled feudal wars, because the kings could claim ownership of lands beyond their de facto rule.

 As a sort of pre-Christianization high priest, the king often claimed descent from some deity.
 In the Scandinavian nations, he administered pagan sacrifices (blóts) at important cult sites, such as the Temple at Uppsala.
 Refusal to administer the blóts could lead to the king losing power (see Haakon the Good and Anund Gårdske).

 According to the testimony of Tacitus (Germania), some early Germanic peoples had an elective monarchy already in the 1st century.

-They choose their kings by birth, their generals for merit.
-These kings have not unlimited or arbitrary power, and the generals do more by example than by authority.
+In the election of kings they have regard to birth; in that of generals, to valor.

 Germanic pre-Christianization society had three levels, the king, the nobility and the free men.